GeReV/bonus_reversing/README.md

 **NOTE:** As the game is still being actively sold, this repo will not include any executable files, memory dumps or runtime logs.

 ![](.github/screenshot.png)

+## Knowledge Base

+The information I've gathered so far from the reversing efforts, will be documented in a separate file: [knowledgebase.md](knowledgebase.md).

 ## Packages